phetsims/perennial/doc/automated-maintenance-process.md

 ## #7: Checking out a "modified" release branch

+NOTE: If you have a commit SHA that you'll want to apply, you can skip to step 9 below (adding the patch SHA).
+Steps 7 and 8 are for creating the SHAs necessary.
+Steps 7-10 will be looped until there are no more release branches that need patches.

 Instead of using `checkout-shas`, or other chipper/perennial commands to check out a branch during this process, it's recommended that you use `Maintenance.checkoutBranch( repo, branch )`.
 Since we don't update the actual `dependencies.json` files until later in the process, the "normal" commands would not check out the proper code.